Shiba Inu VS Yorkshire Terrier

 Size and Appearance

 The Shiba Inu is a small-sized dog weighing 17–23 pounds and standing 13–16 inches tall.
-In comparison, the Yorkshire Terrier is small-sized at 4–7 pounds and 7–8 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Yorkshire Terrier is small-sized at 4–7 pounds and 7–8 inches.
+Their similar size means comparable space and feeding requirements.

 Temperament